StephenNneji/RAT-Docs/source/reference/matlab/dataClass.rst

 input .. etc.

 .. code-block:: MATLAB
     :caption: Adding data.
 Usually, the data is in .dat files.
-So, `dlmread` built-in method is used to read the data into a variable.
+So, `readmatrix` built-in method is used to read the data into a variable.

-        D2O_data = dlmread('c_PLP0016596.dat');
+        D2O_data = readmatrix('c_PLP0016596.dat');
         % Add the data to the project
         projectClass.addData('Bilayer / D2O', D2O_data(:,1:3));